-- 1. Every student will be assigned a locker number. - 2.
-Only books and clothing should be left in the lockers. - 3.
+- 2. Only books and clothing should be left in the lockers. - 3.
 For health reasons, gym clothes should be taken home at the end of the day. - 4.
 The administration will not tolerate any entering, destroying or stealing from lockers. - 5.
 Any student entering a locker, other than his/her own, destroying locker contents and/or stealing locker contents will be prosecuted to the fullest limit of the law.